-Figure 2 demonstrates the concept of a broadside component, in this case, a broadside set of D-types.
+Figure 15 demonstrates the concept of a broadside component, in this case, a broadside set of D-types.
 To form a broadside component, the building block is instantiated a number of times with the data inputs and outputs connected to the member lines of input and output busses.
-The control connections are paralleled and driven from a single external source.
+The control connections are put in parallel and driven from a single external source.
 A broadside set of flip-flops is a register.